-Which fish finder will you prefer from Garmin Striker 4 vs Lowrance Hook 2 4x?
-Feeling puzzled as so many reviews and opinions around?
-Then, without wasting time, check out this comparison with a detailed guide.
+Which fish finder will you prefer between Garmin Striker 4 vs Lowrance Hook 2 4x?
+Feeling puzzled with so many reviews and opinions around?
+Then check out our comparison guide

 Garmin Striker 4 Vs Lowrance Hook2 4x

-Garmin Striker 4 Fishfinder Review- User-Friendly Bang for Bucks Unit
+Garmin Striker 4 Fishfinder Review – A User-Friendly Product Offering Fantastic Bang for Buck

-Garmin Striker 4 fishfinder comes with a diagonal-shaped display.
-The best part is you can choose any one size of display from the available 3 sizes- 3.5”, 5”, and the largest 7”.
+The Garmin Striker 4 fishfinder comes with a diagonal-shaped display.
+The best part is you can choose any size of display from the available 3 sizes – 3.5”, 5”, up to the largest at 7”.

-Striker 4 fish finder uses the ClearVu technology.
-Not only the location, but you can track your boat speed from the Striker screen that is really amazing to use.
-HVGA (Half Video graphics Array) color display helps to see clearly even under the brighter sun.
+Striker 4 fish finder also uses the ClearVu technology.
+Not only the location, but you can track your boat speed from the Striker screen.
+The HVGA (Half Video graphics Array) colour display helps to see clearly even under the brighter sun.

 Dual-Beam Transducer Sonar

 Garmin Striker 4 has a dual-beam transducer built-in system that is ideal for showing a crisp image with a higher level of clarity in view.
-Dual-beam sonar of 77/200 kHz of transducing capability can help you spot fishes with details that you may not find on other typical transducers.
+The Dual-beam sonar of 77/200 kHz of transducing capability can help you spot fish with a level of details that you may not find on other typical transducers.

-Garmin Striker 4 comes with a built-in system GPS that is highly-sensitive, you know.
-You can use this GPS system to track your fishes, mark them, and the things like docks, brush piles, etc. And the amazing part is you can also track your location back to the boat ramp using the Striker GPS.
+Garmin Striker 4 also comes with a highly sensitive built-in GPS system.
+You can use this GPS system to track and mark your fish.
+The amazing part is you can also track your location back to the boat ramp using the Striker GPS.

-The sonar system in Striker 4 plays the character role here.
-With 200W RMS of power transmission capabilities, it can transmit data so fast with a crystal clear view of the spotting.
-The maximum depth range is up to 1600 ft in fresh water and 750 ft in saltwater.
+The sonar system of Striker 4 plays the character role here.
+With 200W RMS of power transmission capabilities, it can transmit data so fast with a crystal clear view.
+The maximum depth range is up to 1600 ft in fresh water, and 750 ft in saltwater.

-Another featuring part is the ultra-scrolling capacity.
-Yes, Striker 4 has the high scroll speed power that even flashes the fish targets when the boat is at high speed.
-Don’t worry.
-It shows the real-time display of the passing fish on the instant.
+Another useful feature is the ultra-scrolling capacity.
+It has a high scroll speed power that even flashes the fish targets when the boat is at high speed, showing a real-time display of the passing fish.

 Ease of Use

-The Striker 4 has a convenient keypad type interface for operating it, making it much easier to use.
-You can dip Striker 4 inside freshwater up to 1 to 3 meters that won’t cause significant harm as it has been tested and comes with an IPX7 waterproof feature.
-So, there needs no saying to stay worry-free for any splashes of water or rain.
+The Striker 4 has a convenient keypad-style interface for operating.
+You can dip Striker 4 inside freshwater up to 1 to 3 meters and so comes as IPX7 waterproof.
+So, there needs no saying to stay worry-free about any splashes of water or rain.

-More again, the display features several modes to operate the device easily with much comfort.
-Several modes are such as- The Traditional mode with a traditional bottom flashing screen with the obstacles.
-Flasher mode shows a narrow and wider screen at a time on two sides.
+The display features several modes to operate the device easily with much comfort.
+The Traditional mode with a traditional bottom flashing screen with the obstacles.
+The Flasher mode shows a narrow and wider screen at a time on two sides.
 Split frequency mode shows both transducer frequencies, and Waypoint mode shows the waypoint marks and location.
-Ultra-scroll mode features high-speed scrolling.
+Lastly, the Ultra-scroll mode features high-speed scrolling.

 Garmin fishfinder Striker 4 also features multitasking options with the split-view screen.
 And you can carry it with the portable kit available from Garmin.
-However, the mounting options are ideal for mounting on your kayak, canoe, or using it for ice fishing.
+The mounting options are also perfect for mounting on your kayak, canoe, or using it for ice fishing.

 - CHIRP sonar with a clear view